dorin7bogdan/ADM-TFS-Extension/UFTBuildTask/README.md

 # Integration with UFT One
 This extension enables you to run UFT One tests as part of your Azure DevOps build process.
 In a build step, run UFT One tests stored in the local file system or on an ALM server.
-When running tests from ALM Lab Management, you can also include a build step that prepares the test environment using test sets before running the tests.
+When running tests from ALM Lab Management, you can also include a build step that prepares the test environment before running.
 After the build is complete, you can view comprehensive test results.
 #
 # What's new in  Azure DevOps extension - version 2.0.0
-##### Release date: November 2020
+##### Release date: July 2021
 - Upload your tests results into Azure Portal containers and have them available after each individual build run
 - View run metrics and failure details
 - UI enhancements
+- UFT One ALM Lab Management task improvement
-- Have a JUnit report generated as part of the run task (File System run **only**; no need for adding a *PublishTestResults* task)
+- Have a 'Failed Tests' report generated as part of the run task (File System run **only**; no need for adding a *PublishTestResults* task)
 - Bug fixes
 #
 #